ris

 Föreställningen fick mycket ris.

-The performance got much negative criticism.
+The performance received a lot of negative criticism.

 ris och ros